California Institution for Men (CIM)

 - Facility A has an inmate population of approximately 1113 Level-II Sensitive Needs Yard (SNY) inmates.
 The facility consists of eight dormitory housing units and each housing unit has a capacity of approximately 140 inmates.

 - Facility B has an inmate population of approximately 977 medium/maximum custody level inmates and serves as a reception center receiving and processing male inmates that have been newly committed to CDCR primarily from Riverside and San Diego County.
 The Reception Center completes diagnostic tests, medical/mental health screening, and literacy assessments for classification in order to determine the inmate's appropriate institutional placement.
-In addition to the reception center mission Facility B includes Palm and Cypress Halls as designated Administrative Segregation Units.
-These Administrative Segregation units receive inmates from CIM, California Rehabilitation Center, Local CDCR/Cal Fire camps, Inmates serving Security Housing Unit terms, in route to court or other CDCR Institutions.
+In addition to the reception center mission, Facility B includes Palm Hall as a designated Administrative Segregation Unit.
+This Administrative Segregation unit receive inmates from CIM, California Rehabilitation Center, Local CDCR/Cal Fire camps, Inmates serving Security Housing Unit terms, in route to court or other CDCR Institutions.

 - Facility C has an inmate population of approximately 760 Level-II Sensitive Needs Yard (SNY) inmates, many of whom are serving life sentences.
 The facility consists of four housing units with a capacity of approximately 200 inmates.
 Facility C is located approximately 2 miles east of CIM's main complex.